-Vincenzo estimated that it’d take twenty minutes to get to his house.
+Vincenzo estimated that it’d take twenty minutes to get back home.
 They were running, too, and there wasn’t much traffic to dodge.

 They got home at 12:23, almost one hour later.

 He hadn’t meant it.
-A night of partying and getting chased by your rival would’ve sent him home sooner.
-But when Sylvia wanted to makeout on every other corner, flipping off the rare car in case it was Hannigan to piss him off, he couldn’t say no. He couldn’t say no when she’d wanted to take off her heels and, being who he was and what he wanted to explore, he asked to try them on.
+Getting chased by your rival after a night of partying?
+It would’ve sent him home sooner.
+But when Sylvia wanted to makeout on every other corner, flipping off the rare car in case it was Hannigan to piss him off, he couldn’t say no. He couldn’t say no when she’d taken off her heels and he, being who he was and what he wanted to explore, asked to try them on.
 It was a mess—he almost rolled his ankle near the gutter—but it was a happy mess.
 An explorative disaster that had Sylvia laughing and him smearing away her lipstick with his tongue.

 When they finally returned home, he’d lost his hat somewhere in a bush and Sylvia had dropped her shoes in the middle of the street “for good luck.”
 Why, he didn’t know.
-If anything, it’d cause a car crash.
+If anything, they were going to cause a car crash.

 He felt safe with her.

 His Nonna had passed out for the night with a book in her lap and tea by her bedside.
 He made sure to kiss her goodnight before gently shutting her bedroom door.

 When he came back to the foyer, he said to Sylvia, “Let me call Campo and tell him what happened.”

 “Alright.”
 She glanced into the kitchen.
 “Could I possibly make something to eat?
 I didn’t eat much today.”

 “Of course, of course.”